Community garden offers taste of home

-Community gardens are a great way to get out in the fresh air, make some new friends and feel a bit closer to nature.
-But one community garden in Adelaide’s north has done much more than this, creating a shared place of belonging and pride for the area’s refugees.
+A community garden is a great way to get out in the fresh air, make new friends and feel closer to nature.
+But one community garden in Adelaide’s north has done much more.
+It’s created a shared place of belonging and pride for the area’s refugees.

 Muhama Yotham, 42, is the chairperson of ANMS.
 Originally from Burundi, Yotham spent several years in a refugee camp in Tanzania before arriving in Australia in 2005.

 When the garden first started, there were perhaps 20 members.
-Now there are around 100 active members, with even more people coming for special events, such as a working bee, or when the garden’s maize crop – its most popular produce – is ready to be sold.
+Now there are around 100 active members.
+Even more come along for special events.
+These include working bees, as well as when the garden’s maize crop – its most popular produce – is ready for sale.

-“But apart from that, if we have enough left after selling – which usually we don’t have – once dry, [it] can be made into flour.
+“But apart from that, if we have enough left after selling – which usually we don’t – once dry, it can be made into flour.
 And that flour we cook into a stiff porridge or cake.”

-The garden’s maize is so popular, there have even been orders for it coming from people interstate.
-The group also grows other herbs and vegetables that are not often seen in Australia, such as African eggplant, African chilli and roselle – a plant from the hibiscus family.
-And now that there are plans to expand the garden to grounds across the road, it’s hoped that the community will be able to grow other fresh foods that hark from the gardeners’ homelands in Africa, Asia and the Middle East.
+The garden’s maize is so popular, there have even been orders coming from interstate.
+The group also grows herbs and vegetables not often seen in Australia, such as African eggplant, African chilli and roselle – a plant from the hibiscus family.
+Now there are plans to expand the garden to grounds across the road.
+The community hopes to be able to produce other fresh foods from the gardeners’ homelands in Africa, Asia, and the Middle East.

-Yotham says that the community members are very excited about the success of their venture.
-A recent article about the garden that was featured on ABC News has even led to someone calling to offer the ANMS more land.
-But while the popularity of the garden’s produce is a wonderful byproduct of the venture, it’s what the garden represents to the people of Davoren Park that matters most.
+Yotham says the community garden members are very excited about the success of their venture.
+A recent article about the garden featured on ABC News has even led to someone calling to offer the ANMS more land.
+But while the popularity of its produce is a wonderful byproduct of the venture, it’s what the community garden itself represents to the people of Davoren Park that matters most.

 For Yotham, both the garden and the ANMS are a source of enormous pride.

-“I’m very proud that we initiated something which is for community, is made by community for community,” he says.
-“The ones who are involved, they feel that ownership.
+“I’m very proud that we initiated something which is made by the community for the community,” he says.
+“Those who are involved, they have a sense of ownership.

-“Personally, I feel that this project, it reminds me how when people are given opportunity or a chance to be able to show their ideas, they can do a lot.”
+“Personally, this project reminds me that when people are given a chance to be able to show their ideas, they can do a lot.”